British Studies MLitt

 - Museums and libraries

 Can I progress into further study?

-You may wish to consider further study such as a PhD or MLitt by Research at UHI or another institution.
+You may wish to consider further study such as a PhD or MRes at UHI or another institution.

 Is there more information available online?